Skip to main content

 ): RuleGroupTypeAny;

-parseJsonLogic takes a JsonLogic object or JSON.parse-able string.
+parseJsonLogic accepts a JsonLogic object or JSON.parse-able string.

 Click the "Import JsonLogic" button in the demo to try it out.